CiscoDevNet/MUD-URL-Validator/README.md

 #### Installation:

-Install dependancies
+Install dependancies.

 	pip install validators

-(Note: Depending on your system, you may need to run pip as root.
-In that case prepend each command with "sudo".)
+NOTE 1: Depending on your system, you may need to run pip as root.
+In that case prepend each command with "sudo".

+NOTE 2: If you are using Python3, use "pip3" instead of "pip" when installing Python packages.

 Install dpkt from this repository, which supports LLDP.